 How to Get Rid of Poison Ivy

 Poison ivy loves to wreak havoc and make you itch.
-And because it boasts a complex root system and produces a rash-inducing oil, it can be a pain to get rid of.
+And, because it boasts a complex root system and produces a rash-inducing oil, it can be a pain to get rid of.
 Thankfully, there’s a method for controlling the madness.
 First, it's important to learn how to identify this itch-inducing interloper.
 Then, of course, it's time to get rid of poison ivy.
-Keep in mind that you'll want to survey problematic areas monthly during growing season (May through November) and look for new poisonous plants that might have appeared.
+Keep in mind that you'll want to survey problematic areas monthly during the growing season (May through November) and look for new poisonous plants that might have appeared.